 The site is an urban extension to the west of the main urban area.
 It is bound by the A1(M) to the west and Malvern Crescent to the east.
-The site is greenfield land in agricultural use and is proposed for allocation for residential development with an indicative yield of 495 dwellings; 270 of which are estimated to be delivered during the plan period.
+The site is greenfield land in agricultural use and is proposed for allocation for residential development with an indicative yield of 450 dwellings; 270 of which are estimated to be delivered during the plan period.

 - a.
 Allowance should be made in the site layout for an outer distributer road, running north south across the site. - b.
 A proportion of the site along the southern boundary is within floodzone 2 and 3.
-This should be reflected in the site layout and development directed away from this area in line with the sequential approach. - c.
+This should be reflected in the site layout and development directed away from this area in line with the sequential approach.
+No development should be within FZ3b (with exception to essential infrastructure or water compatible development). - c.
 Beck valleys (Baydale and Cocker Beck) within and adjacent to the site should be protected and opportunities taken to extend and enhance green corridors / green infrastructure.
-Significant green infrastructure should be provided along the southern boundary to mitigate potential flooding. - d.
+Significant green infrastructure should be provided along the southern boundary to mitigate potential flooding.

+- d.
 A significant landscape buffer should be provided along the A1(M). - e.
 A public right of way extends along the sites western boundary.
 This should be considered in site layout and opportunities for enhancement.